simonlegrand/reflector/README.md

 --t t, --target t  target file name
 ```

-Default source is a uniform square source and
+Default source is a uniform square and
 default target is a uniform triangle with 10000 diracs.

 Warning